lucas-mior/brn2/README.md

 # bulk rename files

+brn2 is a fork of brn,
-brn2 is a command line tool similar to [vimv](https://github.com/thameera/vimv/).
+a command line tool similar to [vimv](https://github.com/thameera/vimv/).
 It can be used to easily mass-rename files in your preferred text editor (i.e. vim).